 Bus Eireann in the Republic of Ireland and Translink in Northern Ireland run coaches all around the island.
 There's also a huge selection of private coach tour operators, with scheduled tours, airport transfers, city-to-city trips, extended tours, themed trips, corporate travel, social excursions, golf trips and private holidays.
 Coach tours afford you the chance to let someone else worry about getting there, so you can sit back, relax and experience the glories of Ireland at your own pace.

-The Coach Tourism and Transport Council of Ireland has a list of approved members.
+Coach Tourism and Transport Council of Ireland has a list of approved members.
+Leap Card

 Being a foreign exchange student is an advantage too: the Leap Trainee Card is available through your language school and directly from Dublin Bus.
 You can avail of a 1-week up to 4-week card, meaning you can hop on to the Luas, DART, Iarnród Éireann’s short-hop zone and Dublin bus at your convenience.

 The Leap Card isn’t just good for getting around the city: you can use it to explore Dublin far and wide, including coastal villages, suburban towns and everything in between.